 - Solutions tend to be cheaper than fixed asset solutions.
-For example, staff could work a few hours overtime to process a back log of new connection applications; an over-loaded phone system could be diverted or the shut-down notification process could be improved. - Improved service levels could be provided exclusively to customers who are willing to pay more.
+For example, staff could work a few hours overtime to process a back log of new connection applications; an over-loaded phone system could be diverted, or the shut-down notification process could be improved. - Improved service levels could be provided exclusively to customers who are willing to pay more.
 This contrasts with fixed asset solutions which will equally benefit all customers connected to an asset regardless of whether they pay.

 A developing trend is for large customers doing process heat energy source conversions to request a lower level of security to their plant.
 This takes the form of N security or interruptible load.
 A typical example is a plant where boilers are used to generate steam.
-In many of these plants the process allows the power supply to be interrupted for relatively long periods of time while the boiler acts as an energy storage device.
-Steam can still be used to finish a production cycle.
+In Most cases there is an alternative fuel source (coal) to allow the generation of steam that can be brought online for extended electrical outages.
 The SAIDI and SAIFI treatment under these scenarios is unclear, but as it is a single customer that gets affected, the impact is not material.